 A live recording of our educational podcast The Grammar of Science and Technology with Rebecca Skloot.

 This special program, entitled Dialogue on Bioethics: A Conversation with Rebecca Skloot, will be moderated by Dr. Andrew Lyon.

 Rebecca Skloot, a Presidential Fellow at Chapman University, is the author of the #1 New York Times Bestseller, The Immortal Life of Henrietta Lacks.
 Her award winning science writing has appeared in The New York Times Magazine; O, The Oprah Magazine; Discover; and many other publications.
 She specializes in narrative science writing and has explored a wide range of topics, including goldfish surgery, tissue ownership rights, race and medicine, food politics, and packs of wild dogs in Manhattan.
 She has worked as a correspondent for WNYC’s Radiolab and PBS’s Nova ScienceNOW.
 She and her father, Floyd Skloot, co-edited The Best American Science Writing 2011.
-You can read a selection of Rebecca Skloot’s magazine writing on the Articles page of this site.
+You can read a selection of Rebecca Skloot’s magazine writing on the Articles page of her site

 This event is co-hosted by Tabula Poetica and the Office of the President of Chapman University; see more at www.chapman.edu/poetry.

 In 1902, Albert Einstein gifted a book, Karl Pearson’s The Grammar of Science, to his colleagues to start a conversation about the universe.
 Expanding on that conversation, we invite a variety of experts to share the stories behind landmark advancements and discoveries in the fields of science and technology.
 Recorded in front of a live audience at the 1888 Center, this educational program is designed as a series of brief explorations into our natural world and the human ability to manipulate it.
 In partnership with Chapman University and Ingram Micro.